 DataOps automatically derives the working database name dynamically based on the execution environment when each pipeline is run.
 The derived database name is then injected automatically into the dbt configuration.

-The additional macros are available via the modelling & transformation library
+The additional macros are available via the modeling & transformation library

 DataOps includes a very rich MATE library that provides a large set of additional macros and tests (create database, conditional execute, etc.).